YH-2025-Coursework/Webapps-assignment-2/README.md

 - **`dom.js`** - all rendering; accepts callbacks for async operations rather than calling the API directly
 - **`main.js`** - orchestrates everything: fetches both APIs in parallel, passes data to the DOM layer, provides callbacks that call the API layer

+The frontend uses a subset of the available endpoints - services and incidents are read-only in the UI, incident updates are append-only, and internal notes support full CRUD.
+The remaining endpoints (creating or deleting services and incidents) are available in the API but not exposed in the frontend.

 On load, `main.js` calls `Promise.allSettled([fetchServices(), fetchIncidents()])`.
 If either fails, the available data is rendered and an error message is shown for the unavailable part.
 Services and incidents are joined client-side by integer service ID.

 ---